puppetlabs/device_manager/README.md

     run_interval: 30
 ~~~

-... and declare the `puppet_device::devices` class:
+... and declare the `puppet_device::devices` class in a manifest applied to the proxy Puppet agent:

 ~~~
 node 'agent.example.com'  {